Issue

 The best way is to install Branch API 2.3.0 and Basic Branch Build Strategies 1.3.0.
 A new option is added to skip initial build on branch indexing:

-If you can’t install the plugins for some reason, go to the GitHub Org configuration, clear the field Branch names to build automatically
+If you can’t install the plugins for some reason, go to the GitHub Org configuration, clear the field Branch names to build automatically.

-After saving the job, you can add .*
+After saving the job, you can add .* to re-enable builds.

 Workaround